Get All the Dirt

 delivered directly to your inbox.

-Hops prefer full sun locations.
-They will grow in partial shade but won’t produce as well and the plants won’t be as robust.
-These perennial plants grow very tall over time so plan accordingly.
+Planning to grow beer hops?
+Look for a sunny site, ideally one that receives 6-8+ hours per day.
+Hops will grow in light shade but won’t produce as well and the plants won’t be as robust.
+These perennial plants grow very tall over the season so plan accordingly.
 It’s not uncommon for hops vines to mature to 20-25 feet, growing up or sideways.
 They will need a trellis, open design fence, pergola or similar structure.
-If you are growing several types, place them in separate areas so they don’t grow together over time, making it hard to determine which cones are attached to which vines.
+If you are serious about brewing beer and plan to grow several types of hops, place the individual types in separate areas so they don’t grow together over time, making it hard to determine which cones are attached to which plants.
+(Our original plantings were 5 feet apart and that was too close.
+The bines intertwined and it was next to impossible to figure out which variety was which.)

-Plant outdoors in spring when frost danger has past and soil has warmed a bit.
-These plants are winter hardy once established but during their first spring plant after danger of frost has past.
+Plant the hops rhizomes outdoors in spring when frost danger has past, soil has warmed a bit and is workable.
+Hops plants are winter hardy once established, but during their first spring, plant after danger of frost has past to allow the plants to settle in.

 Place the rhizomes, or root cuttings, 4” deep with the root fibers facing downwards.
+Don't worry if some side roots are facing up and some down; this doesn't need to be exact and rhizomes vary a lot.
 Cover with soil.
 Pat to eliminate any air pockets and water well to settle the soil around the rhizomes.
-Sprouts will appear in 2 – 4 weeks depending on soil temperature.
+Sprouts will appear in 2 – 4 weeks depending on the soil temperature.

 Hops plants grow quickly and need more than average amounts of water.
-In dry climates, during the heat of summer and with very well drained soil, the plants may require daily irrigation, especially while they settle in.
+In dry climates, during the heat of summer and with very well drained soil, hops plants may require daily irrigation, especially while they settle in.
+If foliage droops midday that's an indication that additional water is likely to be beneficial.
+As the stems grow, train them onto your supports.
+Stringing up course twine for the stems to grip is a good way to guide the fast growing shoots.

-Harvest your hops in late summer when the cones are dry to the touch, springy, exude a very strong hops odor and leave some yellow lupulin powder on your probing fingers.
+Harvest in late summer when the hops cones are dry to the touch, springy, exude a very strong hops odor and leave some yellow lupulin powder on your fingers.
+Exact timing varies depending on hops variety, seasonal weather and where you are located in the United States.
 Check daily and confirm ripeness by picking a test cone.
 Pull open; it should be filled with thick lupulin powder if it is ripe.
-Cones that receive more sunlight may ripen a few days before those that are partly shaded by foliage.
-Dry cones in a paper bag for a week or ten days.
+Cones that receive more sunlight may ripen a few days before those that are partly shaded by foliage; be aware that you may want to harvest some cones a few days later than other ones.
+Dry the cones in a paper bag for a week or ten days, opening and shaking gently to redistribute every few days.
 Store in the freezer in a plastic bag that has had the air squeezed out to prevent oxidation.

 Light: Full sun